vrockai/pipeline-test/docs/content.md

 ---

-## Assessing the relationship between the rumen microbiota and feed efficiency in Nellore steers.
+## Assessing the relationship between the rumen microbiota and feed efficiency in Nellore steers
- 18.07.2021, _DRG Lopes, M de Souza Duarte, AJ La Reau, IZ Chaves, TA de Oliveira Mendes, E Detmann, CBP Bento, MEZ Mercadante, SFM Bonilha, G Suen, HC Mantovani_

-Ruminants rely upon a complex community of microbes in their rumen to convert host-indigestible feed into nutrients.
-However, little is known about the association between the rumen microbiota and feed efficiency traits in Nellore (Bos indicus) cattle, a breed of major economic importance to the global beef market.
-Here, we compare the composition of the bacterial, archaeal and fungal communities in the rumen of Nellore steers with high and low feed efficiency (FE) phenotypes, as measured by residual feed intake (RFI).

 [Source](https://jasbsci.biomedcentral.com/articles/10.1186/s40104-021-00599-7)

-10.1186/s40104-021-00599-7

 ---